Travel Advisory

 The average temperature in Whatcom County varies based on altitude (for example, sea level in Blaine versus a higher elevation at the Mt.
 Baker ski area) and other factors.
 The average high in Bellingham in July is 72 degrees with a low of 53 degrees.
 In January, the high is around 43 degrees and the low is 31 degrees.
 On average, there are 71 sunny days, 93 partly sunny days, and 201 cloudy days.

-You can also discover up-to-date information on air quality in Bellingham and Whatcom County.
+Find up-to-date information on air quality in Bellingham and Whatcom County.

 Check hours of operation and view a list of our locations here.